FarhatNessrine/Learning-Object-Detectors-for-Industrial-Assembly-from-Synthetic-Controlled-and-Spontaneous-Data/README.md

-# TTA-Sim2Real-A-Mixed-Real-Synthetic-Dataset-and-Pipeline-for-Tidal-Turbine-Assembly-Object-Detection
+# Learning-Object-Detectors-for-Industrial-Assembly-from-Synthetic-Controlled-and-Spontaneous-Data

-This repository accompanies the paper **"TTA-Sim2Real: A Mixed Real–Synthetic Dataset and Pipeline for Tidal Turbine Assembly Object Detection"**.
+This repository accompanies the paper **"Learning-Object-Detectors-for-Industrial-Assembly-from-Synthetic-Controlled-and-Spontaneous-Data"**.
 It provides a reproducible pipeline for training and evaluating object detection models using a dataset of real and synthetic images from tidal turbine assembly operations.

 Key components of the repository include:
 - Scripts for training, evaluation, and inference of object detection models (YOLO-based)